Best Games Like RimWorld

 There’s also a trading system, resource gathering, and tons of opportunities to micromanage your space personnel.

-Released into Steam Early Access, Kingdoms Reborn is a medieval city builder inspired by games like Banished, Anno, and Civilization.
+Released into Steam Early Access, Kingdoms Reborn is a medieval city builder influenced by games like Banished, Anno, and Civilization.

 It offers challenging resource management gameplay that’s complemented by robust skill and upgrade trees.